| Family MattersThis interview, done for Third Way on the

 Yes, I do.
 I think scientists have been bought by industry

+and theyve been bought by politicians.
 In 1974, when I went to a Unesco conference in Paris where

 nurture versus nature was a hot topic, I asked a professor